que4155/X-ray-Recognition/README.md

 I am a Radiologist intern in Show Chwan Memorial Hospital,Taiwan from 2018/7~2019/1,used my free time and get permission to collect data.

 # Steps
-Download pre-train model Inception V2 and unzip it to ckpt file
+Download pretrained model Inception V2 and unzip it to ckpt file

-Use python tfrecord.py to generate tfrecord for training
+Use tfrecord.py to generate tfrecord for training

-Use python train.py to train with Inception V2 ,and then we can make new model
+Use train.py to train with Inception V2 ,and then we can make new model

-Use python evaluate.py and last model to get evaluation
+Use evaluate.py and last model to get evaluation

+# Some Predictions

 # References
 https://kwotsin.github.io/tech/2017/02/11/transfer-learning.html